 Flat head screwdriver carried by John Young on Apollo 10

-The only Apollo-flown tools I've seen sold at auction were two items that were part of a miscellaneous collection of items flown on Apollo 10 by John Young that was sold at auction in 2009 and later resold on eBay in 2011 plus a set of three small tools flown by Young on Apollo 16.
+Among the few Apollo-flown tools I've seen sold at auction were two items that were part of a miscellaneous collection of items flown on Apollo 10 by John Young that was sold at auction in 2009.

 Wrench carried by John Young on Apollo 10

 The collection of flown items from Apollo 10 included two tools - the 4" long German-made flat-head screwdriver with a translucent yellow plastic handle shown above and the small (2¾") German-made adjustable-end wrench shown on the left.